rainlanguage/specs/dotrain.md

 Named fragments take the form of `#<name><whitespace><fragment>`.

-We can say the fragment is _bound_ to the name in the _lexical scope_ of the current .rain document, which acts as as anonymous top level _namespace_.
+We can say the fragment is _lexically bound_ to the name in the  current .rain document, which acts as as anonymous top level _namespace_.

 Namespaces aren't named until they are imported with a name (discussed below).